thomasthaddeus/CyberClubTemplate/.github/CONTRIBUTING.md

-# Contributing to [Your Project Name]
+# Contributing to [Cybersecurity Club]

-First off, thank you for considering contributing to [Your Project Name].
-It's people like you that make [Your Project Name] such a great tool.
+First off, thank you for considering contributing to [Cybersecurity Club].
+It's people like you that make [Cybersecurity Club] such a great tool.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.